apache/incubator-seatunnel/docs/en/connector-v2/source/Paimon.md

 ```

 ## Changelog
-If you want to read the changelog of the Paimon table, first set the `changelog-producer` for the Paimon source table and then use the Seatunmel stream task to read it.
+If you want to read the changelog of the Paimon table, first set the `changelog-producer` for the Paimon source table and then use the SeaTunnel stream task to read it.

 ### Note: